Welcome to this Special Issue of EuroScientist on: Responsible Research and Innovation (RRI)!

 RRI also encompasses research ethics, gender and other forms of inclusion, open access to scientific data and publications and scientific education.
 Scientists and innovators should be encouraged to take responsibility for the futures they help shape.
 But the responsibility is not individual, nor is it theirs alone.
 The challenge is to find collective ways to take care of the future.

-Lecturer in Social Studies of Science, Department of Science and Technology Studies, University College London, UK.
+Lecturer in Social Studies of Science, Department of Science and Technology Studies, University College London, UK

 RRI Tools – where we are and what we are after

-Today’s societies face several challenges, ranging from healthy aging to climate change and security, for which there are no straightforward solutions.
+Today’s societies face several challenges, ranging from healthy ageing to climate change and security, for which there are no straightforward solutions.
 These challenges are reflected in the European Commission’s seven Grand Challenges, which constitute the focus of European research policy.
 Throughout the research and innovation (R&I) landscape, people are working to meet these challenges.

 Too often, however, R&I practices suffer from an implementation gap, lead to societal controversies or fail to answer societal needs.